SergioMyJava/Clean-Code_Robert_Martin/README.md

   Much of what you will never do in a product exploitation environment looks absolutely normal in a testing environment.
   Usually we are talking about the cost of memory or the efficiency of the processor - but never about the problems of cleanliness of the code.

+  The number of assert directives in the test should be minimized.

+  Five characteristics for good tests:
+* Tests must be performed quickly.
+* Tests should not depend on each other.
+* Tests should give repeatable results in any environment.
+* The result of the test should be a logical sign.
+The test either passed or did not pass.
+* Tests should be created in a timely manner.

+  For the "health" of the project tests are no less important than the product code.
+Or maybe they are even more important because the tests retain and improve the flexibility, maintainability and reusability of the product code.

+  ## **Classes**

+  The list of variables is usually followed by open functions.

+  Classes should be compact.

+  If the class fails to pick a clear one, the short name is probably too large.

+  The principle of common responsibility (SRP1) states that a class or module must have one - and only one - reason for the change.

+  Try to separate the variables and methods into two or more classes so that the new classes have higher connectivity.

+  ## **Systems**

+  The concept of sharing responsibility is one of the oldest and most important techniques.

+  In software systems, the initialization phase, in which the application objects are constructed and the main dependencies “stick together”, must also be separated from the runtime logic, which receives control after its completion.

+  This is the most important difference between software systems and physical ones.
+The architecture of software systems can be developed consistently, if we ensure the correct division of responsibility.

+  Finally, the most comprehensive tool for separating areas of responsibility through the use of aspects is AspectJ1, a Java extension that provides “full-fledged” support for aspects like modular designs.
+There are enough pure Java solutions based on Spring and JBoss for 80–90% of situations in which aspects are applied.

+  If you can write the domain logic of your application in the form of POJO-objects separated from any architectural areas of responsibility at the code level, then you will have the opportunity to conduct full-fledged tests of your architecture.

+  The optimal system architecture consists of modular areas of responsibility, each of which is implemented on the basis of POJO objects.
+Areas are integrated with each other through aspects or similar means that minimally interfere with their work.
+Such architecture can be built on the basis of development methodology through testing, as well as program code.

+  As you know, it is best to entrust responsible decisions to the most qualified.
+However, we often forget that decision-making is best postponed until the last moment (at the moment when all the information is known, or almost all of the problems that may arise on the project).

+  The flexibility of a POJO system with modular areas of responsibility allows you to make optimal, timely decisions based on the latest information.
+In addition, it helps reduce the complexity of such solutions.

+  Standards simplify the reuse of ideas and components, attracting people with the necessary experience, translating successful ideas and linking components.
+However, the process of creating a standard sometimes takes too much time (and the industry does not stand still), with the result that standards lose touch with the real needs of the people they should serve.

+  Subject-oriented languages allow you to express in the form of POJO-objects all levels of abstraction and all application domains, from high-level policies to low-level technical details.

+  Clean should be not only the code, but also the system architecture.

+  Regardless of whether you are designing a whole system or its individual modules, remember: use the simplest solution possible.

+  ## **Emergence**

+  According to Kent, an architecture can be considered “simple” if it:
+  * ensures that all tests pass (The system, thoroughly tested and passed all tests, is controlled.)
+  * does not contain duplicate code
+  * expresses the intentions of the programmer,
+  * uses the minimum number of classes and methods.
+  The rules are listed in order of importance.